Fast food chains easing rent, fees for franchisees amid coronavirus

-NEW YORK, March 19 (Reuters) - Dunkin’ Brands Group Inc on Thursday said it will ease royalty and advertising fee payments for franchisees in the United States and Canada, while McDonald’s Corp is in talks to reduce some payments for franchisees.
+NEW YORK (Reuters) - Dunkin’ Brands Group Inc on Thursday said it will ease royalty and advertising fee payments for franchisees in the United States and Canada, while McDonald’s Corp (MCD.N) is in talks to reduce some payments for franchisees.

 Waiving that revenue and absorbing some of the blow themselves, the moves illustrate how some fast food brands are rushing to protect franchisees - who help power front-line sales - from the financial fallout of the coronavirus pandemic.